limix/CellRegMap/README.md

 The CellRegMap model and its applications to both real and simulated data are described in the CellRegMap manuscript.

-## Install from source
+## Install

 From your command line, enter

+    pip install cellregmap

+in your command line.

+## Development

+To install it in development mode, enter

     git clone https://github.com/limix/CellRegMap.git
     cd CellRegMap
     pip install -e .

-to install it in development mode.
-Otherwise, enter

-    pip install .
+in your command line.

 ## Running tests